 The Clinic has also hosted a range of events related to human rights in Myanmar on the Harvard Law School campus.
 One panel, “Ties To The Top: The Role of Government Officials in Human Rights Abuses in Myanmar,” featured advocates U Teikkha Nyana, a Buddhist monk seriously injured by white phosphorus during a peaceful protest, and who is now suing the local police chief, as well as the Home Affairs Minister; U Aung Thane, a Supreme Court advocate who is helping him; Matt Smith, of Fortify Rights; and Roger Normand, of Justice Trust.
 Another series focused on Myanmar’s democratic transition, featuring separate talks by U.S. State Department Woman of Courage award winner May Sabe Phyu and Matt Bugher, JD ’09.
-This year, in response to the Rohingya crisis and other human rights concerns in Myanmar, the Clinic screened “Sittwe,” a documentary about conflict-affected teens in Rakhine State, and hosted two Facebook live conversations.
-One of the conversations involved UN Special Rapporteur on Myanmar, Dr. Yanghee Lee.
+In 2018-2019, in response to the Rohingya crisis and other human rights concerns in Myanmar, the Clinic screened “Sittwe,” a documentary about conflict-affected teens in Rakhine State, and hosted two Facebook live conversations.
+One of the conversations involved former UN Special Rapporteur on Myanmar, Dr. Yanghee Lee.